Bell tops 100 RBIs, Pirates cruise past Reds 14-0

-PITTSBURGH (AP) — Josh Bell topped 100 RBIs for the first time in the majors, hitting a three-run homer as the Pittsburgh Pirates routed the Cincinnati Reds 14-0 on Saturday night.
+That was the defining message from the All-Star first baseman after he topped 100 RBIs for the first time in the majors, hitting a three-run homer as the Pittsburgh Pirates routed the Cincinnati Reds 14-0 on Saturday night.

+“There’s a lot of weight on that number, so it’s cool to get that out of the way,” Bell said.
+“I’ll strive for more.
+So it’s cool to kind of have that check go off on that box.”

 After Colin Moran gave Pittsburgh a 7-0 lead with a pinch-hit grand slam in the sixth inning, Bell lined a fastball from Kevin Gausman into the left-field bleachers in the seventh to reach 102 RBIs.